jasonmelgoza/mavericks/src/pages/projects/document-browser.md

 One of my early projects where I utilized this process was redesigning SecureDocs's file browser interface, an essential tool for our customers.
 It was a collaborative effort and a notable achievement for our small, cross-functional team.

 The main purpose of the file browser app is to serve as a centralized hub for customers to manage business documents, including contracts.
-We aimed to create a user-friendly interface similar to Microsoft's "File Explore" or Apple's "Finder," allowing users to effortlessly interact with their documents with patterns such as drag-and-drop or contextual menus where they'd expect them.
+We aimed to create a user-friendly interface similar to Microsoft's "[File Explore](https://en.wikipedia.org/wiki/File_Explorer)" or  Apple's "[Finder](https://en.wikipedia.org/wiki/Finder_(software))," allowing users to effortlessly interact with their documents with patterns such as drag-and-drop or contextual menus where they'd expect them.

 {% /block %}
 {% block %}